-We can jump start a migration to React, level-up your teams proficiency, or cover how to make your app more accessible.
-A couple days of training from industry experts is worth a couple months of learning as you go.Sample Trainings
+Let us train your team.
+A couple days of training from React experts is worth a couple months of learning as you go.Sample Trainings

 "We had just kicked off an initiative to revamp our search experience on carmax.com, basically a re-write.
 The team had been working for a couple weeks and several of the devs attended the workshop.
 They were having some issues on the approach and how to setup some of the more complex interactions and the training gave some new perspective.